RalphMarvin/cab/README.md

 Back-end: Google Cloud Platform Services such as Firebase and Maps/Places API are used.
 Firebase Realtime Database is used for storing location and other details of the users.
-Firebase Auth is used for authenticating users using Amal Jyothi Credentials.
+Firebase Auth is used for authenticating users using a built in defult credentials.
 Maps/Places API for location based services.